 Emergency financial help for bills

-The Yamhill Community Action Partnership, located at 800 N.E.
-Second St. in McMinnville (503) 472-0457, provides low and moderate income families with access to resources and programs that can help them through difficult times.
+The Yamhill Community Action Partnership, located at 1317 NE Dustin Ct., McMinnville OR 97128 (503) 472-0457, provides low and moderate income families with access to financial resources.
+The assistance programs can help them through difficult times.
 They offer programs to help pay energy bills, housing assistance, food aid, and more.
 Find a sampling of the programs they offer below, and contact them to apply, or learn about other options they may have for you.

 Emergency Financial Assistance Programs - Several options are available, including

 - Non-Heating Utility Bill Assistance: Money for water and sewer, telephone bills and more

 - Transportation: bus passes, funds for car insurance, tires, licensing, and car repairs

 - Education: pay for testing or training fees, and free books.

 - Money saving resources include coupons, workshops, tips and other tools, including free coupons for shopping.